sonic-net/SONiC/doc/Clock commands/clock_managment_hld.md

 	* <b>In case NTP is enabled -> time/date set is NOT allowed and being blocked</b>

-Both set commands will be written directly to Linux (via imedatectl command), and will be activated immediately.
+* Both set commands will be written directly to Linux (via imedatectl command), and will be activated immediately.

+* In case of any set command (time/date/timezone) a relevant message will be print to syslog.